 Group Fitness Classes

-Over a hundred group fitness classes are offered weekly at both BHF facilities as part of your membership.
+About 150 group fitness classes are offered weekly at our three BHF facilities as part of your membership.
 Class schedules are available around the facility and online.
 We offer a wide range of classes to accommodate various fitness levels and special health needs.
 Reservations are required for Xcelerate, our indoor cycling classes.

 Our Group Fitness Schedule is revisited quarterly, and adjustments are made to continue to offer the best possible schedule to meet our members’ needs.